How to Optimize Images for The Web Without Losing Quality

 This astronaut image wouldn’t be suitable for a PNG, as saving it out would create a huge file size that would take too long to load.
 In the end, the low-quality image(right) looks the same as the original (left).

 If an image needs to be saved with transparency than the PNG-24 format would be better to prevent a white border around the image.
 The white border could be modified by using the matte dropdown and selecting none.
-If you are saving an image without transparency than saving it as PNG-8 and unchecking transparency box and setting the colors dropdown box to the number of colors that your image possess, while still looking good is a way to decrease the file size.
+If you are saving an image without transparency than saving it as PNG-8 and unchecking transparency box and setting the colors dropdown box to the number of colors that your image possesses, while still looking good is a way to decrease the file size.

 A two-color image could need 2 or 4, but an image with more colors could need 128 or 256.
 The more colors that are used, the larger the file will be, but the more quality it will have.
 Notice that changing these settings will alter the quality, size, and speed of the image.
 Looking through the different options will allow you to have different types of sizes you need while saving.